neuralvis/elpa-mirror/stable-melpa/orderless-readme.txt

 (setq completion-styles '(orderless))

-You can customize the `orderless-regexp-separator' to decide how the input pattern is split into component regexps.
+You can customize the `orderless-component-separator' to decide how the input pattern is split into component regexps.
 The default splits on spaces.
 You might want to add hyphens and slashes, for example, to ease completion of symbols and file paths,